MicrosoftDocs/fabric-docs/docs/workload-development-kit/quickstart-sample.md

 ## Prerequisites

-* An environment that's [set up](environment-setup.md) for workload development.
+* An environment that is [set up](environment-setup.md) for workload development.

 * If [Azure storage](#step-1-setup-azure-storage) isn't installed on your tenant, you must be a [Global administrator](/entra/identity/role-based-access-control/permissions-reference#global-administrator) in the tenant.

 ## Step 1: Setup Azure storage

-You'll need consent to use Azure Storage.
-In this step you'll check whether Azure Storage is installed in the tenant, and if it isn't you'll install it.
+You need consent to use Azure Storage.
+In this step you check whether Azure Storage is installed in the tenant, and if it isn't you install it.

 1. Log into the [Azure portal](https://portal.azure.com).